Commercial Mortgages In Canada: A Complete Guide

 • Details about your staff (particularly your management team)

-When you apply for a commercial mortgage, you’re trying to win the lender’s favour by proving that your business can handle any loan payments, interest, and fees charged during the amortization period.
+Be prepared when applying for a commercial mortgage to show that your business can handle loan payments.
 If you’re not totally prepared, it’s best to speak with your lender before you bid on the property so you can discuss things like:

-• What type of commercial mortgage your business needs
+• The type of commercial mortgage you need

-• Whether a title search and/or appraisal is necessary
+• If a title search or appraisal is required

-• What environmental and building condition assessments you should get
+• If environmental or building condition assessments are needed

 Once you’re ready, make sure to submit your offer with at least 1 or 2 months to spare until you need the commercial property, as this is the average time most lenders take to review your paperwork and finalize your loan approval.